Nevenall/ghosting-the-edge/03 Gearing Up.md

 A new favorite in the security industry, the Shadow Dx is a stealth oriented vectordyne that can quietly transport a small team to a target zone and provide them with light combat support.
 It's equipped with thermoptic camouflage and Terradyne's new SilentRunning™ TurboRotors to provide total stealth capability.

-**Stealth/Combat Vectordyne, SilentRunning™ TurboRotors, Terri™ Advanced Operational Intelligence, Combat armor**
+{SilentRunning™ TurboRotors}, {Terri™ Advanced Operational Intelligence}

 Pilot 3, Shoot 3, Notice 3, Barrier 3, Hardening 3, Physique 3, Move 4, Stealth 2

-**Nose mounted MPD 50x Minigun on a swivel point**—+2 to A non-vehicle targets, or those not under hard cover.
+**Nose mounted MPD 50x Minigun on a swivel point**—+2 to {{Attack}} non-vehicle targets, or those not under hard cover.

 **Thermoptic Camouflage**—Activate Thermoptic invisibility at will.
 Get, at most, one free invoke per scene.

-**Vehicle Armor** **1¤**—Roll Physique to defend against an attack after failing with some other skill.
+**Vehicle Armor 1**—Roll Physique to defend against an attack after failing with some other skill.

-**Autonomous** - The Shadow Dx can operate itself.
+**Autonomous**​—The Shadow Dx can operate itself.

+::: callout left
 ## Gear Creation Guidelines

 If you need to quickly stat-up a piece of gear these guidelines will be super helpful.

-Start with an Average [1¤] cost.
+Start with an Average \[1¤\] cost.
 Add upgrades, and subtract downgrades for the final cost rating.

-### Average [1¤] Gear
+### Average Gear [1¤]

 #### Aspects

-Take one trouble aspect and other balanced aspects such as **Smart Device** as appropriate.
+Take one trouble aspect and other balanced aspects such as {Smart Device} as appropriate.

 #### Skills